Latch: Toggle latch

 Also named draw latch or draw catch.
 It has a claw or a loop that catches the strike plate (named catch plate in this case) when reaching a certain position.

 Pawl

 A pawl is a latch that will allow movement in one direction, but prevents return motion.
-Commonly used in combination with a ratchet wheel.
+It is commonly used in combination with a ratchet wheel.

 Applications

 Architecture

 A latch of some type is typically fitted to a door or window.

 Weaponry

 Many types of weaponry incorporate latches with designs unique to the weapon.

 Firearms

 Firearms require specialized latches used during loading and firing of the weapon.

 A break-action firearm is one whose barrels are hinged and a latch is operated to release the two parts of the weapon to expose the breech and allow loading and unloading of ammunition.
 It is then closed and re-latched prior to firing.
 A separate operation may be required for the cocking and latching-open of a hammer to fire the new round.
 Break open actions are universal in double-barrelled shotguns, double-barrelled rifles and combination guns, and are also common in single shot rifles, pistols, and shotguns, and can also be found in flare guns, grenade launchers, air guns and some older revolver designs.

 Several latch designs have been used for loading revolvers.
 In a top-break revolver, the frame is hinged at the bottom front of the cylinder.
 The frame is in two parts, held together by a latch on the top rear of the cylinder.
 For a swing out cylinder, the cylinder is mounted on a pivot that is coaxial with the chambers, and the cylinder swings out and down.
 Some designs, such as the Ruger Super Redhawk or the Taurus Raging Bull, use a latches at the front and rear of the cylinder to provide a secure bond between cylinder and frame.

 To fire a revolver, generally the hammer is first manually cocked and latched into place.
 The trigger, when pulled, releases the hammer, which fires the round in the chamber.